-Our technology strategy for clients has been to leverage established and emerging technologies to expedite the shift to the 'Work from Anywhere' model, while simultaneously re-defining existing business models, embedding process intelligence and automation into business operations, and driving organizational agility.
+Our technology strategy for clients has been to leverage established and emerging technologies to re-define existing business models, embed process intelligence and automation into business operations, and drive organizational agility while simultaneously expediting the shift to the 'Work from Anywhere' model.

-At the core of our technology strategy is "WNS TRAC®," which is a consolidated suite of comprehensive digital BPM solutions.
+At the core of our technology strategy is "WNS TRAC ®," which is a consolidated suite of comprehensive digital BPM solutions.
 It combines the strengths of deep domain and technology expertise, a global partner ecosystem and end-to-end service provisioning (from consulting / advisory to implementation, support and managed services).